 Generally, the more dough strength you create, the less sticky your dough is going to feel.
 As the dough holds together, it will no longer stick to your hands as much.
 This is a common problem beginners face.
 Sticky dough is frequently the sign of a not well enough developed gluten network.

-Kneading more is great in almost all cases.
-You’ll have a stronger gluten network.
-Unless you are making soft milk breads, you might want to have a more extensible dough, to begin with.
-For every other type of wheat-based dough, kneading is helpful.
 When you use a stand mixer, you can run into the issue of kneading too much.
-This is almost impossible though.
+This is almost impossible in practice though.
 Even after kneading for 30 minutes on medium speed, my doughs hardly ever were over-kneaded.
 The moment you knead too much, the color of the dough can begin to change.
 You mostly notice this, though, during baking.
 The resulting loaf looks very pale and white.
 This is because mixing dough causes oxidation, which is necessary for the development of gluten.
 However, if the dough is mixed too much, the compounds that contribute to the bread’s flavor, aroma, and color may be destroyed, negatively affecting the quality of the bread .

 The last step before beginning bulk fermentation is to create a smooth dough ball.
 By making sure your dough’s surface is smooth, you will have fewer touch points when touching the dough.
 See figure 7.5 for a schematic visualization of how your hand touches a rugged and smooth dough.
 With the smooth surface, your dough is going to stick less on your hands.
 Applying later stretches and folds will be a lot easier.
 Without a smooth surface, the dough becomes almost unworkable.
 Folding the dough later becomes an impossible task.
 This is a frequent mistake I see many new bakers commit.